-Journalist Richard Lewis revealed Thursday documents that show RFRSH Entertainment owns majority shares in Astralis and Heroic — despite a previous denial from the organization.
+Journalist Richard Lewis revealed Thursday documents that show RFRSH Entertainment owns majority shares in Astralis and Heroic.

 Through a YouTube video, Lewis showed public documents filed by RFRSH in Denmark that revealed the organization, which refers to itself as a “media rights company,” holds a 50 to 66 percent stake in Astralis and a 66 to 89 percent stake in Heroic, which makes RFRSH the majority share holder for both teams.

-This contradicts a statement given to Slingshot by RFRSH’s vice president of brand management and communication Steen Laursen.
-When Slingshot reached out for comment regarding concerns from the Danish Sports Federation about one company “that owns multiple teams,” Laursen said: “I don’t see the DIF person referring to RFRSH, as he is specifically talking about owning more teams, which we do not.
+When Slingshot reached out for comment regarding concerns from the Danish Sports Federation about one company “that owns multiple teams,” Steen Laursen, RFRSH’s vice president of brand management and communication, said: “I don’t see the DIF person referring to RFRSH, as he is specifically talking about owning more teams, which we do not.
 The discussion about national associations defining esport as sports or not is not really relevant to us.”

 The World Esports Association announced June 29 RFRSH would agree to adopt WESA’s policy against multi-team ownership (which again makes one think: If RFRSH didn’t own any of Astralis, Heroic or Godsent, wouldn’t it already be in agreeance with the WESA policy?).